cnabio/cnab-spec/101-bundle-json.md

 Fields:

-- images: The list of dependent images
+- `images`: The list of dependent images
   - `description`: The description field provides additional context of the purpose of the image.
   - `imageType`: The `imageType` field MUST describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.
 The default is `oci`.
   - `image`: The REQUIRED `image` field provides a valid reference (REGISTRY/NAME:TAG) for the image.
 Note that SHOULD be a CAS SHA, not a version tag as in the example above.